opsxcq/ansible-role-linux-server/README.md

 Role that install a generic setup for a Debian linux:

  - Docker
- - Monitoring with prometheus
+ - Monitoring with prometheus (node exporter + cAdvisor)
  - Kernel parameters
  - Basic tools and packages
- - Import of ssh keys, gpg keys and known hosts
+ - Import of ssh keys and gpg keys from github

 # Example playbook